ComposableAnalytics/Docs/docs/DataPortals/05.Control-Details/NumberFormatting.md

 ## Excel Sheet Input

-### Required fields
+## Required Fields

-The **NumberFormatting** control type requires the following Excel columns:

 - **Name**: The name of the field saved to the database.
 See [here](../06.Setting-Details/Name.md) for details and restrictions.

-- **Type**: The name of the `C#` type backing this field.
-Can be any of the following types:
+- **Type**: Can be any of the following types:
     - `System.Double`
     - `System.Single`
     - `System.Decimal`

-- **ControlType**: The name of the desired control type.
-Must be set to `NumberFormatting`.
+- **ControlType**: Must be set to `NumberFormatting`.

+## Optional Fields

-- **FormattingLocale**: The "locale" describing what cultural norms to use when formatting the number.
+- [**FormattingLocale**](../06.Setting-Details/FormattingLocale.md): The "locale" describing what cultural norms to use when formatting the number.
 If not provided or blank, defaults to United States English (`en-us`).
-See [here](../06.Setting-Details/FormattingLocale.md) for details.

-- **FormattingOptions**: Various options describing what formatting to apply to the number.
-See [here](../06.Setting-Details/FormattingOptions.md) for details.
+- [**FormattingOptions**](../06.Setting-Details/FormattingOptions.md): Options describing what formatting to apply to the number.

-### Optional fields

-The **NumberFormatting** control type also supports the following Excel columns:

-## FormattingOptions

-## Min
-This defines the minimum possible numeric input into the NumberFormatting field and can be declared in the **Min** column.
+- [**Min**](../06.Setting-Details/Min.md): This defines the minimum possible numeric input into the NumberFormatting field.
 All input values below will display an error box to the user.

-## Max
-This defines the maximum possible numeric input into the NumberFormatting field and can be declared in the **Max** column.
-All input values below will display an error box to the user.
+- [**Max**](../06.Setting-Details/Max.md): This defines the maximum possible numeric input into the NumberFormatting field.
+All input values above will display an error box to the user.

-## DefaultValue
-This defines the default value that is displayed to the user and stored in number representation on the database upon initialization.
-It can be declared under the **DefaultValue** column.
+- [**DefaultValue**](../06.Setting-Details/DefaultValue.md): This defines the default value that is displayed to the user and stored in number representation on the database upon initialization.

 # User Experience
 The user experience for Number Formatting consists of three stages.
 1) Pre-populated fields, 2) fields during numeric inputting, 3) post-populated field.